Lutfi221/jst-journey/activities/2025-11-09/functional-story-steps.md

 ```

-Building that MVP from a completely blank file is a great way to understand how the pieces fit together.
-Here is the logical progression, step-by-step, of how you would build it from scratch.

 ### Step 1: Define the Game's "State"

 First, you need to store the information that will change during the game.
 In our MVP, that's just the player's data.
 We use a dictionary for this.